China becomes world's top crude buyer despite economy stuttering

 China's nascent role as the world's top crude buyer is also impacting trading.

-The crude market has been traditionally dominated on the buy-side by Western oil majors such as ExxonMobil (XOM.N), Royal Dutch Shell (RDSa.L), Chevron (CVX.N) or BP (BP.L) or merchants like Vitol and Mercuria.
+The crude market has been traditionally dominated on the buy-side by Western oil majors such as ExxonMobil, Royal Dutch Shell, Chevron or BP or merchants like Vitol and Mercuria.
 Now, Chinese traders are increasingly active.

 With prices still relatively low, China's demand is expected to rise.